-The Ultimate Perth Itinerary For 4-7 Days
+The Ultimate 1 Week in Perth Travel Itinerary

-Day 1: Welcome to the City!
+Day 1: Welcome to Perth, Western Australia!

 Enjoy a wander through Kings Park, just a short distance from Perth’s CBD.
 The city park is a popular waterside destination that pays homage to the area’s indigenous history.
-There’s also a War Memorial, multiple lookout points with exceptional views and a ton of local flora and fauna to enjoy.
+There’s also a War Memorial, multiple lookout points with exceptional views, and a ton of local flora and fauna to enjoy.

 Make sure to check the schedule for different live music events, art shows, food markets, and so much more!
 It’s a fantastic place to grab dinner, a few drinks, and then see where the night takes you!

-Where to Eat in Perth | My Top Recommendations
+Where to Eat During a Week in Perth | My Top Recommendations

-After a day of walking around and stretching your cramped post-flight legs, I bet you’ve worked up quite the hunger, so my recommendations for a top meal in Perth should give you some ideas:
+After a day of walking around and stretching your cramped post-flight legs, I bet you’ve worked up quite the appetite, so my recommendations for a top meal in Perth should give you some ideas:

 No Mafia in Northbridge has a cheeky name and an impressive authentic Italian menu.
 Italian Australians have added so much to the food scene, and No Mafia is Perth’s testament to that.
 Check out their imported Italian wine list.

-Day 2: Hike, Bike and Walk
+Day 2: Hike, Bike, and Walk Through Perth City

-If you love getting out and about in nature and you enjoy nothing more than working up a sweat while you’re at it, you will ADORE Perth.
+If you love getting out and about in nature and you enjoy nothing more than working up a sweat while you’re at it, you will adore Perth.